-An estimated nine out of 10 adults have inadequate health literacy, aka the skills necessary to properly manage their health and prevent disease.
+An estimated 80 million U.S. adults have low or limited health literacy, aka the skills necessary to properly manage their health and prevent disease.
 That’s not due to a lack of intelligence or commitment to good health.
 It’s because they’re often unfamiliar with medical speak and the healthcare buzzwords that have taken our industry by storm.
 Are you one of the offenders?

 Breaking down buzzwords

 As marketers, we can be guilty of peppering our copy with buzzwords that make us sound in the know and our healthcare systems cutting edge.
 But as the above statistic illustrates, the problem with buzzwords is they limit your reach.
 If you want to effectively communicate your news to the widest audience possible, simple, plain language is best.

 Here, a roundup of healthcare buzzwords and what to use instead.
 Many of these words — and their alternatives — are highlighted in our Word of the Week video series.
 Check it out on Facebook or YouTube for more in-depth examples and explanations.

 Precision medicine is an emerging field often defined with highly complex terms and other healthcare buzzw0rds — things like genomes and biomarkers.
 You don’t have to get clinical, giving in-depth explanations of all that.
 Keep it simple and describe precision medicine as customized or individualized medicine.
 It’s a person-specific approach to medical care rather than a one-size-fits-all.